Lab handling • storage • calculator

 Peptide concentration & syringe calculator

-Enter the vial size, how much bacteriostatic water you added, and your desired dose.
-The calculator will show concentration, draw volume, syringe units, and estimated total doses.
+Enter the vial amount, bacteriostatic water added, desired amount, and syringe type.
+The calculator will show concentration, draw volume, syringe units, estimated vial duration, and a horizontal syringe that fills to the calculated unit mark.

 Concentration